btc4j/btc4j-daemon/README.md

 bitcoind API development status (out of a total of 61 commands):
 * Completed and verified: 53
-* Work in progress: 2
+* Need more testing: 3 (raw transaction and mining commands)
-* Not yet implemented: 6 (raw transaction and mining commands)
+* Not yet implemented: 5 (raw transaction commands)

 Notification subsystem development status:
 * Notifier: complete